How Many Calories Should You Eat Per Day?

 How many calories should I eat per day?

-What affects how many calories I need per day?
+How many calories do I burn per day?

 What is the difference between BMR and daily calorie needs?